Medicaid Third Party Liability & Coordination of Benefits

 MCOs and Data Matching

-State Medicaid programs may contract with MCOs to provide health care to Medicaid beneficiaries, and may delegate responsibility and authority to the MCOs to perform third party discovery and recovery activities, including data matches as required by the DRA.
+State Medicaid programs may contract with MCOs to provide health care to Medicaid beneficiaries, and may delegate responsibility and authority to the MCOs to perform third party discovery and recovery activities.
 The Medicaid program may authorize the MCO to use a contractor to complete these activities.

 When TPL responsibilities are delegated to an MCO, third parties are required to treat the MCO as if it were the State Medicaid agency, including: